Eriocaulon scariosum: Habitat and distribution

-The Eriocaulon sacriosum species is part of the Eriocaulaceae family of 13 genera and 1200 species.
-Within Australia, only the genus is found with 35 different species.
-Worldwide, the genus of Eriocaulon holds 400 different species, most are constricted within subtropical and tropical regions.

-Eriocaulon scariosum’s establishment is native to Australia and its occurrence is rare in Victoria as stated in The Royal Botanic Gardens Victoria.
-The Eriocaulon scariosum plant species is categorised as “rare” in Victoria's in the Advisory list of rare or threatened plants in Victoria – 2014 maintained by the Victoria Department of Environment and Primary Industries (DEPI).
+Eriocaulon scariosum is native to Australia and its occurrence is rare in Victoria as stated in The Royal Botanic Gardens Victoria.
+It is categorised as “rare” in Victoria's in the Advisory list of rare or threatened plants in Victoria – 2014 maintained by the Victoria Department of Environment and Primary Industries (DEPI).
 This Advisory List is constructed from technical and scientific information and knowledge from a variety of botanic experts.

 The conservation status of Eriocaulon scariosum is deemed as to not be under threat and widespread across Australia.
 It is not classified in the Federal Environment Protection Biodiversity Conservation Act 1999 (EPBC Act).
 The plant's distribution is commonly spread in eastern and central Victoria, New South Wales, Queensland and Northern Territory.
-Eriocaulon scariosum grows in west areas such as wetlands, bogs, melaleuca swamps and lakes and springs, drainage areas and soils that contain sand.
+Eriocaulon scariosum grows in wet areas such as wetlands, bogs, melaleuca swamps and lakes and springs, drainage areas and soils that contain sand.
 In the damp areas, Eriocaulon scariosum is often overlooked and inconspicuous as it is difficult to find due to its small size.

 The Castlereagh Swamp Woodland Community, an endangered ecological community, facilitates habitat for several plant species that are described as of regional importance, according to the Urban Bushland Biodiversity Survey, NPWS (1997).
 These include Eriocaulon scariosum.

 Eriocaulon Scariosum is a part of a related Queensland complex of Eriocaulon species, which includes Eriocaulon odontospermum and as well as Eriocaulon annum.
 Eriocaulon scariosum is reported at three Fraser Coast localities, Tuan Forest, Talegalla Weir and Fraser Island.
 It is recorded in the Wilde Bay district in the Queensland Herbarium Censis and is classified as Least Concern by the Queensland Nature Conservation Act.